Introduction goes here

 1.

-A note in the margin states 'extractus'.
+A note in the margin states 'extractus' which means it has been copied elsewhere.

 2.

-See the related entry:entry 51
+See the related entry: entry 51

 For Master Pey de Laperge.